Doune Castle

-Due to the status of its builder, Doune reflected current ideas of what a royal castle building should be.
+Due to the status of its builder, Doune reflected the then current ideas of what a royal castle building should be.
 It was planned as a courtyard with ranges of buildings on each side, although only the northern and north-western buildings were completed.
 These comprise a large tower house over the entrance, containing the rooms of the Lord and his family, and a separate tower containing the kitchen and guest rooms.
 The two are linked by the great hall.
 The stonework is almost all from the late 14th century, with only minor repairs carried out in the 1580s.
 The restoration of the 1880s replaced the timber roofs and internal floors, as well as interior fittings.

 History

 The site at the confluence of the Ardoch Burn and the River Teith had been fortified by the Romans in the 1st century AD, although no remains are visible above ground.
 Ramparts and ditches to the south of the present castle may be the site of an earlier fortification, as the name Doune, derived from Gaelic dùn, meaning "fort", suggests.
 The earliest identifiable work in the castle dates from the thirteenth century, but it assumed its present form during one of the most creative and productive periods of Scottish medieval architecture, between 1375 and 1425, when numerous castles were being built and remodelled, including Dirleton and Tantallon in Lothian, and Bothwell in Lanarkshire.